A Guide To Zero Waste Laundry Sheet Detergent

 The last issue is price.
 Eco-friendly laundry strips cost more than your mainstream laundry detergent, and that’s most likely because they have to source alternative ingredients which contribute to the overall non-toxic formula.
 These brands may also have to jump through extra hoops to get certifications proving that they’re nontoxic and environmentally friendly.

-What Is Currently The Most Affordable Laundry Strip Brand?
+What Is An Affordable Laundry Strip Brand?

 The fact is, a majority of eco-friendly laundry strip brands are not cheap—in fact, some can be down right expensive, which is a deal breaker for the average stay at home mom on a tight budget.